jxskiss/simplessl/README.md

-# ssl-cert-server
+# simplessl

-On the fly free SSL registration and renewal inside [OpenResty/nginx](http://openresty.org) and any Golang TLS program, with [Let's Encrypt](https://letsencrypt.org).
+On the fly free SSL registration and renewal inside [OpenResty/nginx](http://openresty.org), [Envoy](https://www.envoyproxy.io/) and any Golang TLS program, with [Let's Encrypt](https://letsencrypt.org).

-The ssl-cert-server automatically and transparently issues SSL certificates from Let's Encrypt as requests are received, when a certificate needs a renewal, it automatically renews the certificate asynchronously in background.
+The simplessl automatically and transparently issues SSL certificates from Let's Encrypt as requests are received, when a certificate needs a renewal, it automatically renews the certificate asynchronously in background.

 The OpenResty plugin uses the `ssl_certificate_by_lua` functionality in OpenResty 1.9.7.2+.

+For Envoy, simplessl implements SDS server to provide SSL certificates to the data plane.

-By using ssl-cert-server to register SSL certificates with Let's Encrypt, you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/repository/).
+By using simplessl to register SSL certificates with Let's Encrypt, you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/repository/).

 Disclaimer: I got initial inspires and stole some code from the awesome